Guitarist Craig Ogden has many years of association with Leeds Symphony Orchestra, and he is the orchestra’s honorary President.

 Craig Ogden is Director of Guitar at the Royal Northern College of Music in Manchester, Adjunct Fellow of the University of Western Australia, Associate Artist and Curator of Craig Ogden’s Guitar Weekend at The Bridgewater Hall in Manchester, Director of the Dean & Chadlington Summer Music Festival and Visiting Musician at Oriel College, University of Oxford.
 Craig Ogden plays D’Addario strings.

 In 2000, Leeds Symphony Orchestra commissioned Arthur Butterworth to compose a Guitar Concerto.
-This was given its first performances, to much popular and critical acclaim, by Craig and the Orchestra, conducted by Martin, in November of that year.
-A second guitar concerto, Black Island by Richard Herriott was commissioned in 2005 by Leeds Symphony Orchestra and premièred in November 2006, again with Martin conducting.
+This was premiered in November 2000 by Craig and the orchestra, conducted by Martin Binks.
+Another guitar concerto, Black Island by Richard Herriott was commissioned in 2005 by Leeds Symphony Orchestra and premièred in November 2006, again with Martin Binks conducting.
 With Leeds Symphony Orchestra, Craig has also performed both Rodrigo’s Concierto de Aranjuez and the Fantasia para un gentilhombre and the guitar concertos of Castelnuovo-Tedesco, Malcolm Arnold, Villa Lobos, and Manuel Ponce, a total of eight concertos in all, in over 30 appearances with the orchestra since 1994.